dscnsec/intro2ml/README.md

-# intro2ml
+# Intro to ML with DSC NSEC
-Repository for resources in Intro to ML with DSC NSEC YouTube Live Course
+Repository for resources in Intro to ML with DSC NSEC YouTube Live Course.